TheWidlarzGroup/react-native-video-vega/README.md

-# react-native-video-amazon
+# react-native-video-vega
-🎬 `<Video>` component for React Native (Fork for Kepler)
+🎬 `<Video>` component for React Native Vega OS

 ## Documentation
 documentation is available at [docs.thewidlarzgroup.com/react-native-video/](https://docs.thewidlarzgroup.com/react-native-video/)
 > [!NOTE]
-> Documentation is made for react-native-video, but is should cover all the features of react-native-video-amazon
+> Documentation is made for react-native-video, but is should cover all the features of react-native-video-vega

 ## Example
-To run example you need to have setup Kepler SDK
+To run example you need to have setup [React Native for Vega](https://developer.amazon.com/docs/vega/0.21/vega-develop.html)

 To run example follow these steps: